 CBF/GA sponsors a variety of conferences and events around the state each year for clergy and lay congregational leaders.
 Topics have included Sunday school teacher helps, age group learning styles, spiritual formation, children’s music, deacon ministry, the missional church, and more.

 CBF/GA’s Senior Celebration is a fall day-long event for senior adults.
 The day offers fellowship, fun, food, and worship.
-Dates for the fall 2019 Senior Celebrations will be announced in the spring.

 The first annual CBF/GA Senior Adult Retreat was held in 2016 at First Baptist Church, St. Simons Island.
 The 2017 and 2018 retreats met there again for excellent worship, music, learning, fun, fellowship, island tours and an opportunity to participate in a local ministry.

 “For we are partners working together for God, and you are God’s field.” -1 Corinthians 3:9

 The Baptist Deacon Network (BDN) originated in 2013 as a result of a “Baptist Deacon Summit” convened in Macon.
 It consists of more than 600 deacons who receive a newsletter, “Table and Towel” and gather periodically for conferences, retreats and seminars. ‘

 The BDN is a collaborative effort between the Cooperative Baptist Fellowship of Georgia and the Eula Mae and John Baugh Center for Baptist Leadership.
 The purpose is to foster relationships between deacons in different churches and create resources that will encourage and equip deacons for Christ like ministry in their congregations and communities.